Diana Copperwhite

 Diana Copperwhite RHA (born 1969) is an Irish painter.
 She is a member of Aosdána, an elite Irish association of artists.
+She lives and works in Dublin and New York City.

-Early life
+Early life and education

 Copperwhite was born in Limerick in 1969.
 She grew up in Patrickswell.
 Her father, Patrick Copperwhite, was a science teacher and self-taught artist who exhibited at the Oriel Gallery.
+She studied at Limerick School of Art and Design, the National College of Art and Design (NCAD, Dublin) and Winchester School of Art.

 Career

-Copperwhite studied at Limerick School of Art and Design, the National College of Art and Design (NCAD, Dublin) and Winchester School of Art.

 Copperwhite is chiefly known for her work in oil painting; art critic Gail Levin says that her work "creates an exquisite tension between abstraction and figuration or representation of any kind. […] vibrating spectral bands have become a kind of a trademark in Copperwhite’s recent large paintings […] Copperwhite believes that in her paintings she has responded to Ireland’s changeable weather, which may have caused her to see the world as if she was looking through a visor into a “grey low-light vision."
 She has also named 1960s psychedelic album covers as inspiration.

-She lives and works in Dublin and New York City.
+In a 2017 review for Hyperallergic, Copperwhite’s work was described as employing multicolored, banded brushstrokes that create gradient effects.The review noted that her paintings combine elements of abstract expressionism with a contemporary visual language influenced by digital aesthetics, and that they often incorporate fragmentary figurative forms within complex, layered compositions.

 She has lectured at NCAD, Western Sydney University and the University of Massachusetts; she was elected to Aosdána in 2021.

-Her work is on permanent exhibition at the Irish Museum of Modern Art, Limerick City Gallery of Art and Áras an Uachtaráin (the residence of the President of Ireland).
+In 2025, Copperwhite’s work was included in a Stoney Road Press exhibition at the Clifden Arts Festival, where her paintings were presented as fine art prints produced in collaboration with Stoney Road Press.